rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 ## Prerequisites

-1. The CPU Architecture of the device is AMD64.
+1. The CPU architecture of the device is AMD64.
 2. The version of ROS running on the device is ROS Melodic.
 3. Install the Google Chrome browser.
 4. Be familiar with git, UNIX/LINUX command terminal.